The Swelling and the Itch

 1. A swarm of names

 ven as the Expedition was being conceived and planned, and while it was underway, the onomastic brew continued to simmer.
 English entomologists and naturalists commonly called it a gnat, as they still do.8 German-born Private John Potts, of the Corps of Discovery, might have called it a grosser Mücke (large gnat) or a Stechmücke (biting gnat).
-François Labiche, George Drouilard and the other French-speakers in the party might have called it a cousin (derived from the Latin culex, midge) or a moucheron (very small fly— an adjective also applied to an annoying child — a brat).9 But ever since early Colonial days it has chiefly been known in America by its Spanish name, mosquito.
+François Labiche, George Drouilard and the other French-speakers in the party might have called it a cousin (derived from the Latin culex, midge) or a moucheron (very small fly— a term also applied to an annoying child — a brat).9 But ever since early Colonial days it has chiefly been known in America by its Spanish name, mosquito.

 During the fifteenth century, Spanish explorers of South and Central America used the noun musca, or mosca — "fly" — to denote any two-winged insect.
 With the diminutive Spanish suffix ito added to the generic noun, "little fly" was a neutral name for the insect that some Spaniards called, more descriptively, zancudos — "long legs."10 Thus by the end of the sixteenth century the English explorer Richard Hakluyt (c.
 1552-1616) reported in the journal of his North American explorations, "Wee were . . . oftentimes greatly annoyed with a kinde of flie; . . . the Spanyards called them Musketas."11 In the United States, the Spanish nickname stuck, from then on.

 Given the broad array of urban and rural American dialects that could be heard among the men of the Corps, and the fact that Noah Webster's efforts to standardize American speech habits still had a long way to go as of 1803-06, William Clark's perfect storm of orthographies may be viewed as proof that he cocked his ear to every voice, and was generally accustomed to transcribing what he heard phonetically, as closely as possible.
 As a result, in most instances we can hear exactly what he heard, although sometimes the exigencies of his official responsibilities derailed his best intentions, as when he wrote "Dekinsary" for dictionary.12 As to the word we spell mosquito, he essayed at least nineteen different guesses, among which his favorites were "musquetors" (used 41 times) followed at some distance by the enigmatic "musquistors" (11 times), "musqutors" (7 times), and "misqutors" (6 times).
-Perhaps they reflected nineteen subtly differing pronunciations that he heard—or believed he heard.13 Notice that every one of his spellings ends with the postvocalic r.14 Neither Clark nor any of the other journalists ever used the current spelling, "mosquito," which in fact may have first appeared in print in 1804.15
+Perhaps they reflected nineteen subtly differing pronunciations that he heard—or thought he heard.13 Notice that every one of his spellings ends with the postvocalic r.14 Neither Clark nor any of the other journalists ever used the current spelling, "mosquito," which in fact may have first appeared in print in 1804.15

 In its account of the word's etymology, the Oxford English Dictionary Online (2008) listed forty English-language orthographies that since the middle of the nineteenth century have been reduced to "mosquito."
 It does not, however, include the form "musquetoe" that Noah Webster used in the first edition of his American Spelling Book (1783).
 Nor does the OED's list include any of Clark's nineteen variants, which consistently reflect the South Midland dialect of Americanese English that he acquired as a teenager after his family moved to the vicinity of Louisville, Kentucky in 1784.
 Lewis added a twentieth solution to the array — "musquetoe."
 Consistent with a Virginia gentleman's manner, he usually omitted the postvocalic r that his co-captain habitually used.16 In the Compendious Dictionary of the English Language (1806), Webster introduced a simpler phonetic "musketoe"—"a vexatious insect."
 In his later American Dictionary of the English Language (1828) he expanded the definition somewhat, concluding with a reference to the itch and the swelling: "A small insect of the genus culex, that is bred in water; a species of gnat that abounds in marshes and low lands and whose sting is peculiarly painful and vexatious."